vghessel/APIdex/Readme.md

-API using Python3, Flask and SQLite
+API using Python3, Flask and SQLite.